 30. Focus more on your blog’s Social Media profiles

 Social media accounts are great for increasing your blog’s reach.
 However, you should be careful about maintaining the social media profiles that you create.
-Always fill them up with as much details as possible and enrich them with graphics.
+Always fill them up with as many details as possible and enrich them with graphics.
 User engagement in social media platforms is a huge bonus for every blogger.
 Blogs with strong Facebook and Twitter user bases get thousands of targeted traffic as soon as they publish new content.

 It’s good to have active accounts on 3 platforms than having a dozen of inactive accounts on various platforms.
 If your social media signs indicate that you’re doing good, search engines will surely give your site the organic visitors boom that it deserves.